joelthibodeau/spake-audio-api/README.md

 The current version of SPAKE Audio is a work in progress.
 Future iterations will fulfill the functionality expected in the user stories and have a finished front-end design.
-I'm in the process of rebuilding the front-end using handlebars to display to create a better user experience.
+I'm in the process of rebuilding the front-end using handlebars to create a better user experience.
 I will add an mp3 rousource to the back-end and use AWS to store the files.